 The fluorescent dye shows up easily wearing the yellow glasses.
-Sometimes the results will yield something you do not want to find.
+Sometimes the results will yield something you don't want to find.
 For example, the last time I used the fluorescent dye system I didn't see any leaks in the engine compartment.

 However, when I examined the

 evaporator case inside the passenger cabin, the fluorescent dye formed a

 large puddle at the bottom of it.
 This meant the evaporator itself

-The Freon leak sealer works best when you have low side system leaks.
-And if you happen to have a small leak from an O-ring on the low side this stuff works well.
-If you have a leak on the high-pressure side chances are this sealer will not work for you.
+It works best when you have low pressure side system problems.
+If you happen to have a small leak from an O-ring on the low side, this stuff can work well.
+However, if you have an issue on the high-pressure side chances are this sealer won't work for you.

-Although if the leak is small enough and from an O-ring on the high side there is a 50-50 chance the stop leak will help.
-And when I say help, I mean that it will even slow the leak down further but it will most likely still leak.
-The most common scenario from using an air conditioner leak sealer is systems will still leak but may only need to be charged once a year.
+If the leak is small enough and from an O-ring on the high side there is a 50-50 chance the stop leak will help.
+Although, when I say help, I mean it might slow it down even further, but it will most likely continue to leak.
+An example of common result from using an air conditioner leak sealer is it still leaks, but may require less recharging.

 a vacuum on the system to remove any moisture after the repairs are